Yulman Stadium: History

 For some time, Tulane fans had felt chagrin at playing games at the Superdome.
-The stadium seated over 75,000 people for football, but the Green Wave struggled to attract even 40,000 people in their best years.
+The stadium seated over 75,000 people for football, but the Green Wave struggled to attract even 40,000 people in their best years, in part because students and faculty had to travel off campus to the stadium.
 As a result, Green Wave football games were often swallowed up by the environment.

 University representatives initially named the stadium "Tulane Community Stadium" but revealed its official name in late 2012.
 Richard Yulman, the former chair/owner of Serta and a member of the Board of Tulane, and his wife donated $15 million toward construction of the project, gaining naming rights to the stadium in the process.
 He later committed another $10 million to the project as a challenge to other donors to completely fund the project through private donations by the end of the first football season in the stadium.
 The stadium’s playing surface was named Benson Field after New Orleans Saints and New Orleans Pelicans owner Tom Benson and his wife Gayle, who jointly donated $7.5 million from the Gayle and Tom Benson Charitable Foundation.